Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, The Scleral Lens and Keratoconus Center at Jeffrey H. Brown, OD can help.
-Dr. Jeffrey Brown is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Costa Mesa, Newport Beach, Santa Anaand Fountain Valley, all throughout California.
+Dr. Jeffrey Brown is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Costa Mesa, Newport Beach, Santa Ana, and Fountain Valley, California and surrounding communities.